hirememorey/nba-lineup-optimizer/docs/quick_start.md

 python run_implementation_demo.py
 ```

-This is the recommended first step, as it will run all pre-flight checks and confirm the API failures.
+This is the recommended first step, as it will run all pre-flight checks and confirm the system is ready.

 ## What You'll See